ChatTheatre/SkotOS-Doc/Developer/SkotOS_Wiztool.md

 # About Wiztool

-Each of the games has a "wiztool" port at XX98 (e.g. 6098 for The Gables), which can be used to access a number of functions that sit between the [Layers](./Layers.md) of DGD's Kernel Library functionality, and the underlying SkotOS LPC code that runs the ChatTheatre.
+Each of the games has a "wiztool" port at XX98 (e.g. 10098 for your default setup), which can be used to access a number of functions that sit between the [Layers](../Maintainer/Layers.md) of DGD's Kernel Library functionality, and the underlying SkotOS LPC code that runs the ChatTheatre.

-You should rarely, if almost never need to use this functionality, and you should be aware that you have the opportunity to unretrievably destroy the ChatTheatre.
-(The Gables VPS instance is backed up every evening at 11:05pm PDT, so some can restore back to that point, but all work by staff and all player changes can be lost.)
+You should rarely need to use this functionality as a maintainer, and you should be aware that you have the opportunity to do basically permanent damage to your server (depending on when/how you do backups, etc.)

 ## Setting up access to the Wiztool

-Before you can be given access to the Wiztool, you'll need to make sure that your staff ChatTheatre user account is marked as "Developer", and you will need to add that account name to the "System:Developers" list in the Tree of WOE.
-You probably can do this yourself as you should already have staff permissions.

-The important thing is to make sure the user has the correct "access" flag in thin-auth, matching the "access" value in the game's instance file.
-By default this is probably "gables".

-For information on how an existing StoryHost can set up access for your account to access the Wiztool, see [Setting Up a SkotOS Host](setup.md).
+For your account to be able to access the wiztool, you'll need to make sure your account is marked "developer" or "staff".
+That's a type of user you can choose in thin-auth, and Wafer (the local-only auth server) will choose staff automatically unless you tell it not to.

+You'll also need the correct "access" flag, which is "gables" by default.
+Again, Wafer will do this for you and you'll need to add it in thin-auth for a VPS-hosted game.

 ## Accessing the Wiztool

-Don't do this unless you have a specific need and know what you're doing!

-From an IP address that that has authorized access, you `ssh <shellaccount>@<game.theatre.domain.ext`., or in the case of gables `ssh <shellaccount>@game.gables.chattheatre.com`.

-Once you are logged in to the server, all the SkotOS files are located at `/var/skotos/XX00/skoot/` (e.g. for the Gables `cd /var/skotos/6000/skoot`).
-Files modified here will not actually make changes in the ChatTheatre itselft — you'll need to execute them from the SkotOS Wiztool.

-For wiztool access you `telnet game-URL XX98`, for example `telnet game.gables.chattheatre.com 10098`.
+From the same machine (your local server, or the VPS server) you can telnet to port 10098 (with the [default portbase](./SkotOS_Ports.md)).
+By default the local config will allow you to give any account name and password successfully.
+By default your VPS installation will allow the "skott" account with the master password you configured in the StackScript.
+If you change your thin-auth password that will be reflected for the telnet port as well.

+So:

+    telnet localhost 10098

+Or:

+    telnet gables.my-subdomain.com 10098

 ## Wiztool Commands